williamdingwall/portfolio/src/posts/teamsnap-search-patterns.md

 ### Qualitative Findings

-Next started studying how people where interacting with the two search features through a combination of FullStory and unmoderated user testing, focusing a little more on rostering since it was the more complex one with more negative feedback.
+Next, started studying how people where interacting with the two search features through a combination of FullStory and unmoderated user testing, focusing a little more on rostering since it was the more complex one with more negative feedback.
 There were a handful of things that stood out, but these stood out the most.

 <figure class="Article-image">
   <img src="/../../img/search-patterns/Qualitative_findings_article.jpg" />